 What is Shiller PE10?

 Professor Robert Shiller of Yale University developed the Shiller PE 10 to more accurately reflect long term trends and smooth volatile components of the standard P/E ratio.
-PE 10 is also called the cyclically-adjusted P/E ratio.
+PE 10 is also called the cyclically-adjusted price-to-earnings (CAPE) ratio.
 The “10” represents the rolling 10 year periods Shiller uses to calculate PE 10.

 The PE 10 for the S&P500 is the price of the index divided by 10 year inflation adjusted average earnings.
 The calculation is: S&P 500 annual earnings for the each of the past 10 years adjusted each year for inflation (using the CPI); then calculate the average for the decade.
 This number is then divided into the price of the S&P 500 to get the current Shiller PE 10.